 Just not yet.

 I’m “preaching to the choir” in this post.
 I wrote it for myself: resisting-but-feeling all the pain that a middle space brings.
 I wrote it for you, quite certain that you have been here before…are here now…will be again.
-And I wrote it to remind us both that we are not alone; that we are companioned by one other, that we journey alongside amazing souls who have gone before, that we are buoyed by an unshakeable belief that we will yet rise, yet walk, yet fling open doors into more truth, more beauty, more life, more love, more awareness of an ever-present, ever-faithful, ever-loving God.
+And I wrote it to remind us both that we are not alone; that we are companioned by one other, that we journey alongside amazing souls who have gone before, that we are buoyed by an unshakeable belief that we will yet rise, yet walk, yet fling open doors into more truth, more beauty, more life, more love, more awareness of the ever-present Sacred in our midst.